raysaini19/kubernetes_interview_questions/kubernetes_interview_questions.md

       This artcile answers it very well:
       https://www.replex.io/blog/kubernetes-in-production-best-practices-for-cluster-autoscaler-hpa-and-vpa

-      a. hpa for pods (horizontal pod autoscaler)
+      a. hpa for pods (horizontal pod autoscaler):
+           HPA automatically scales the number of replicas of a pod based on the CPU utilization or custom metrics
-      b. vpa for pods (vertical pod autoscaler)
+      b. vpa for pods (vertical pod autoscaler): scales the CPU and memory resources of a pod based on the usage patterns
       c.
 Cluster Autoscaler:
            The cluster autoscaler is a Kubernetes tool that increases or decreases the size of a Kubernetes cluster (by adding or removing nodes), based on the presence of pending pods and node utilization metrics
+      d.
+StatefulSet Autoscaler:
+           The StatefulSet Autoscaler automatically scales the number of replicas of a StatefulSet based on the demand.
+It can be used to ensure that the application has the required resources to handle the load and can scale up or down based on the demand.
+      e.
+Job Autoscaler:
+           The Job Autoscaler automatically scales the number of replicas of a Job based on the workload.
+It can be used to ensure that the application has the required resources to handle the workload and can scale up or down based on the demand.

 ## .